 Now that your shelves and drawers have had time to warm up gradually, take a few moments and clean and dry them thoroughly.
 Be careful, especially when handling slippery glass shelving.
 Dishwashing gloves may be helpful to prevent breakage.

-Using a clean dry cloth or towel.
-Wipe down the interior of the refrigerator to make sure it is completely dry.
+Using a clean dry cloth or towel, wipe down the interior of the refrigerator to make sure it is completely dry.
 Don't forget to dry the interior doors as well.

-- Replace the Food
+Replace the Food

 Put the food back into the refrigerator.
-Now is also a good time to wipe off any jars or containers of food that may need it, like a sticky jelly jar or a crusty salad dressing lid.
+Now is also a good time to wipe off any jars or containers of food that may need it, such as a sticky jelly jar or a crusty salad dressing lid.
 Take care to use clean cloths when working with your food jars and dry them thoroughly as well.

-- Clean Out the Freezer
+Clean Out the Freezer

 Use the same methods listed above to clean out a freezer.
 The great thing about freezers is that they rarely have spills and need to be scrubbed out much less often.
 You may need to only check for and remove expired food.
 If the freezer does require more thorough cleaning, you can use the same methods used in the refrigerator.

-- Clean the Outside
+Clean the Outside

-Starting from the top, wipe down and clean the exterior of the refrigerator using hot/warm water and a mild dish soap.
-If you have a stainless steel refrigerator, you'll need to use a soft non-scratching rag, and vinegar or a window cleaner to keep the surface shiny.
+Starting from the top, wipe down and clean the exterior of the refrigerator using hot/warm water and mild dish soap.
+If you have a stainless steel refrigerator, you'll need to use a soft non-scratching rag and vinegar or a window cleaner to keep the surface shiny.
 Don't forget to clean the rubber gasket seal around the edges of the door using dish soap and warm water.
 Dirt and grime can collect here and cause the seal to crack.